-- ensure regeneration of areas disturbed by harvest, insect, wind and fire to prevent loss of productive land base - use thinning techniques in young stands to increase stand development, reduce rotation age, and increase the percentage of sawlogs in stands

-- where possible, promote species mixes particularly with spruce and hardwoods to reduce susceptibility to insect attack and increase biological diversity - where possible, use seedlings grown from local seed sources to protect genetic diversity - ensure levels of planting and thinning used in the wood supply analysis are achieved - work towards pre harvest planning to identify areas with potential moose browsing problems so that alternate silvicultural prescriptions can be promptly employed - in areas with high moose browse potential, allow the young fir stand to develop an adequate height prior to pre commercial thinning to ensure moose can not reach the crown after thinning
+- ensure regeneration of areas disturbed by harvest, insect, wind and fire to prevent loss of productive land base - use thinning techniques in young stands to increase stand development, reduce rotation age, and increase the percentage of sawlogs in stands - where possible, promote species mixes particularly with spruce and hardwoods to reduce susceptibility to insect attack and increase biological diversity - where possible, use seedlings grow from local seed sources to protect genetic diversity - ensure levels of planting and thinning used in the wood supply analysis are achieved - work towards pre harvest planning to identify areas with potential moose browsing problems so that alternate silvicultural prescriptions can be promptly employed - in areas with high moose browse potential, allow the young fir stand to develop an adequate height prior to precommercial thinning to ensure moose can not reach the crown after thinning.
+As well, leave white spruce on the cutover, where possible, as a browse resistant seed source.